dLCV’s Strategic Goals and Focus Areas

 People with disabilities have Access to Healthcare: We promote access to health care facilities and services as required by the ADA, and assist individuals with disabilities to receive reasonable accommodations as needed.

-Improve Transportation Access Planning in Cities and Counties to Increase Access to Community-Based Healthcare: We will increase access to health care providers for individuals with disabilities who rely upon public transportation.
+Increase Transportation Access to Community-Based Healthcare: We will increase access to health care providers for individuals with disabilities who utilize fixed-route public transportation.

 7 – People with Disabilities increase Self-Advocacy through Education and Training

 All people with disabilities who contact the dLCV receive Information and Referral services: We provide information and referral services relating to disability rights to all.